 Let me give you two examples.
 These are two films from two different time periods that are both cult hits and were directed by the same man.

 In 1988, David DeCoteau, who is part of the Roger Corman school of B-movie filmmaking, released a movie called Sorority Babes in the Slimeball Bowl-o-Rama.
 It is a relatively well-made film featuring three of the most famous '80s scream queens (Linnea Quigley, Michelle Bauer and Brinke Stevens) that was briefly in theaters but was mostly designed for the VHS market.

-Rhonda often had stars from B-films are to talk about their films in between commercials and the movies themselves, and frankly she titilated the audience.
+Rhonda often had stars from B-films on to talk about their films in between commercials and the movies themselves, and frankly she titillated the audience.
 USA Up All Night was a space you could go to for some eye candy (if you wanted it) but also to find the kind of movies that cult fans could get into.

 In 2013, DeCoteau released a movie called A Talking Cat!?!, whose biggest star was Eric Roberts as the talking cat.
 Not only does Roberts' voice sound like it was literally phoned in, but the movie itself was filmed on a micro budget in DeCoteau's house.

 Unlike Sorority Babes, A Talking Cat!?! is not a good movie by any measure.
 And yet, thanks in part to the "!?!" on the title, both Allison Pregler and Brad Jones would go on to review the film, all while constantly repeating the title with a funny voice.
 And people loved the funny voice!

 And a cult film is born!
 No, really.
 A lot of people love watching that movie.
 A Talking Cat!?! became so popular that DeCoteau went on to make A Talking Pony!?! to keep riding that wave of unexpected success.